The Flash: Different Flashes

 Tanaka Rei from Legends of the DC Universe: Crisis on Infinite Earths.
 Art by Paul Ryan and Bob McLeod.

-In the final issue of 52, a new Multiverse is revealed, originally consisting of 52 identical realities.
-Among the parallel realities shown is one designated "Earth-2".
-As a result of Mister Mind "eating" aspects of this reality, it takes on visual aspects similar to the pre-Crisis Earth-2, including the Flash among other Justice Society of America characters.
-The names of the characters and the team are not mentioned in the panel in which they appear, but the Flash is visually similar to the Jay Garrick Flash.
-Based on comments by Grant Morrison, this alternate universe is not the pre-Crisis Earth-2.
+An unidentified alternate universe version of Flash appears in 52.
+This version resembles Jay Garrick and is from an alternate universe similar to Earth-Two.

 A variant of the Flash—a superfast college student named Mary Maxwell—was seen in the Elseworld book Just Imagine Stan Lee Creating The Flash.

 Tanaka Rei

 The Flash of Earth-D, Rei was a Japanese man who idolized Barry Allen, whose stories only existed in comic books on this world.
 Rei was inspired by Allen to become the Flash, much like Allen was inspired to become the Flash by his idol, Jay Garrick.
 Allen and Rei meet during the "Crisis on Infinite Earths" when Barry is coming back from the 30th century and arrives in the wrong universe.
 As Earth-D was under attack by the shadow demons, Barry called on the Justice League and Tanaka called on the Justice Alliance, his world's version of the Justice League.
 They built a cosmic treadmill and were able to evacuate much of Earth-D's population.
 The Justice League left, but 39 seconds later, Earth-D perished.

 Rei made his only appearance in Legends of the DC Universe: Crisis on Infinite Earths (February 1999).
 The story was written by Marv Wolfman, with art by Paul Ryan (pencils) and Bob McLeod (ink).